google/honggfuzz/docs/FeedbackDrivenFuzzing.md

 # Feedback-driven fuzzing #

-Honggfuzz (since its version 0.5) is capable of performing feedback-driven fuzzing.
-It utilizes Linux perf subsystem and hardware CPU counters to achieve the best outcomes.
+Honggfuzz (since its version 0.5) is capable of performing feedback-guided (code coverage driven) fuzzing.
+It utilizes either SANCOV (ASAN code coverage) or Linux perf subsystem and hardware CPU counters to achieve the best outcomes.

-Developers can provide their own initial file (-f flag) which will be gradually improved upon.
-Alternatively, honggfuzz is capable of starting with just empty buffer, and work its way through, creating a valid fuzzing input in the process.
+Developers provide the initial file corpus which will be gradually improved upon.
+It can even consist of a single 1-byte initial file, and honggfuzz will try to generate better inputs starting from here.

 # Requirements for software-based coverage-guided fuzzing (ASAN code coverage) #
-  * Clang 3.8/3.9/newer for compiling the fuzzed software (-fsanitize-coverage=bb)
+  * Clang 3.7/3.8/3.9/newer for compiling the fuzzed software (-fsanitize-coverage=bb -fsanitize=address)

 # Requirements for hardware-based coverage-guided fuzzing (counters, Intel BTS/PT) #
   * GNU/Linux OS